RichPMad/podium-client-podlet-abort/README.md

 5. visit http://localhost:7777 again, and notice the page is empty, as the client resolver.content.js receives an `error` event

 Reduce the podlet response size to see it work again on node 16 https://github.com/RichPMad/podium-client-podlet-abort/blob/main/packages/podlet/express.js#L18

+## @podium/layout/client@5

+Podium client v5 with undici works!
+So i will jump to the conclusion its request lib.

+- run `npm run layout-esm` instead to test with this version.